 - Students continue with this in Year 8 investigating possible career routes and matching skills and qualities to suitable occupations.
 Students are introduced to possible opportunities and pathways post 16.
 Stereotyping is addressed in each year group to ensure all students are aware and fully embrace the importance of equal opportunities.
-The Careers Leader delivers and post 16 providers a whole assembly to the year 8 cohorts about the different post 16 routes available giving in depth discussion of the different courses available including an apprenticeships talk.
-A local University provide an introduction to Higher Education assembly followed by a Q/A session.
-Students can also request an impartial Careers interview with the school Careers officer to be scheduled during parents evening.
+The Careers Leader delivers assemblies to the year 8 cohorts about the different post 16 routes available giving in depth discussion of the different courses available including an apprenticeships talk.
+Different post-16 providers are invited in to the school across the year to contribute to the assembly so that students have the opportunity to interact with a range of providers to support their decision making.
+A local University also provide an introduction to Higher Education assembly followed by a Q/A session.
+Students can also request an impartial Careers interview with the School Careers Officer from the Career Connect service, this is scheduled during parents evening for Year 8.
 Dragon’s Den Enterprise workshops are delivered focusing on employability and transferable skills.

 - Year 9 have a two college taster days with two local post 16 providers.
-The aim is to engage and motivate pupils to think big.
+The aim is to engage and motivate pupils so that they start to enhance aspirations.
 Three local Universities deliver workshops to inspire students and raise awareness of the importance of lifelong learning.
 Year 9 students are invited to attend the school’s annual Careers Road Show where they can meet with local employers and businesses.
 Year 9 also receive a whole year group employability, problem solving Dragons Den style Enterprise day, focusing on problem solving and communication skills.
 Throughout the school year students will have the opportunity to meet with employers from BT and Balfour Beatty.
 Exploring what employers are looking for and how to sand out from the crowd.

-- At the end of Year 10, all pupils take part in a one-week Work Experience programme which involves over 150 employers each year.
-The aim is to give pupils first-hand experience of the world of work.
-Some placements are found by the school but the vast majority are found by parents and the students themselves.
-Students are fully prepared for their placement through planned careers lessons during PSHEE, which include a full investigation into Health and Safety in the workplace.
-Students receive at least three careers assemblies throughout the year including- finding a suitable placement, a work experience brief and de-brief on their return.
+- During Year 10 we offer support to pupils wanting to undertake extended work experience during holiday periods, offering them support in sourcing and arranging a placement.
+The aim is to give pupils first-hand experience of the world of work over a sustained period.
+Pupils are exposed to a range of work place experiences related to their chosen career cluster within school time as part of their core offer.
+Students are fully prepared for placements through planned careers lessons during PSHE (delivered as part of their Learning for Life curriculum), which include a full investigation into Health and Safety in the workplace.
+Students receive at least three careers assemblies throughout the year.
 All students have access to a Careers Road Show which gives advice and guidance on post 16 & post 18 opportunities in the winter term.
-There are regular alumni Visits to inspire and motivate students from a variety of pathways.

 - Year 11 have a planned Careers Inspiration and Guidance Management Programme that is completed throughout the year.
 It involves a variety of impartial experiences and workshops with employers and post 16 providers giving inspiration and guidance in a range of industry sectors.
 Year 11 also take part in a Careers Road Show.
 This gives students the opportunity to seek impartial guidance and advice from over 50 professionals and organisations, in order to help with their post 16 options and decisions.
 A workshop is delivered about Apprenticeship opportunities and information is given as to where additional guidance can be received this is delivered by an outside provider.
 Careers Connect deliver an application form workshop and organises practice interviews for students in Year 11.
 This experience, together with a personal debrief session, gives students far more confidence during interviews, as well as providing impartial inspiration.